antmicro/farshow/README.md

 farshow::FrameSender streamer("196.168.1.15", 1111);
 ```

 Where `196.168.1.15` is the client address and `1111` its IP port.
 The constructor is also responsible for creating a socket.

-To send a frame under the name "my_stream" use:
+To send a frame under the name `my_stream` use:

 ```c++
 streamer.sendFrame(frame, "my_stream");
 ```

 Where a frame is a [cv::Mat](https://docs.opencv.org/4.x/d3/d63/classcv_1_1Mat.html), to match the client side, the frame should be sent as grayscale or BGR.
 We chose BGR as a type common in OpenCV.

-This will send the frame as a jpg with quality 95.
+This will send the frame as a JPEG with quality 95.
 You can send it in other formats, providing the following arguments.
 E.g., to send it as a png with compression 4, use:

 ```c++
 streamer.sendFrame(frame, "my_stream", ".png", cv::IMWRITE_PNG_COMPRESSION=4);